Find SQL bugs at test time, not 2 AM

 Full roundtrip fidelity

-Read a value from the database and write it back without loss or corruption.
-Every type is modeled exactly as the database defines it.
+Read a value from the database, write it back unchanged.
+Every type modeled exactly as the database defines it: composites, ranges, arrays, enums, domains.

 No reflection, no magic

 Zero runtime reflection, zero bytecode generation, zero annotation processing.
-Works with GraalVM native-image out of the box.
+GraalVM native-image works out of the box.
 You can read every line of what runs.

 Not an ORM

-No entity manager, no session, no lazy loading, no surprises.
+No entity manager, no session, no lazy loading, no dirty checking, no surprises.
 You write SQL, you get typed results.
 That's it.

 Query Analysis

-Verify your SQL at test time.
-Parameter types, column types, nullability — all checked against the real database schema.
+Verify SQL at test time.
+Parameter types, column types, nullability: all checked against the real database schema.
 Catch bugs before production.

 Start with your schema

-Take a PostgreSQL table.
-The RowCodec maps each column to a DbType that knows exactly how to read and write its value.
-No getObject() guessing, no wasNull() checking.
+A real PostgreSQL table: a uuid, an enum, a tstzrange, a jsonb, two nullable columns.
+The RowCodec maps each to a DbType that knows exactly how to read and write its value.
+No getObject() guessing, no wasNull() checks.

 );